With Argus Eyes: Assessing Retrieval Gaps via Uncertainty Scoring to Detect and Remedy Retrieval Blind Spots

 \subsection{Remedy: Targeted Knowledge Augmentation}

-\emph{Note}: while the Wikipedia first paragraphs in Section~\ref{sec:assessing} were used for auditing via label-grounded Wikidata alignment, here they serve as a retrievable reference KB for augmentation.

-\paragraph{Reference KB retrieval.} Given the diagnosed set of high-risk entities $\mathcal{E}_{\mathrm{risk}}(D)$, \textsc{ARGUS} injects a concise defining context at indexing time.
+\paragraph{Reference KB retrieval.} Note that while the Wikipedia first paragraphs in Section~\ref{sec:assessing} were used for auditing (via label-grounded Wikidata alignment), here they serve as a retrievable reference KB for augmentation.
+Given the diagnosed set of high-risk entities $\mathcal{E}_{\mathrm{risk}}(D)$, \textsc{ARGUS} injects a concise defining context at indexing time.
 For each flagged entity mention $m \in \mathcal{E}_{\mathrm{risk}}(D)$, we query the Reference KB (Wikipedia first paragraphs) using the surface form of $m$ and retrieve the top $k_{\text{Aug}}$ passages with a fast lexical retriever (\textsc{BM25s}) \cite{lu2407bm25s}.
 We set $k_{\text{Aug}}{=}2$, which provides sufficient disambiguating context to anchor the entity while keeping the augmentation lightweight.